Henry Kissinger hailed as an ‘artist among diplomats’ following death at 100

 Security minister Tom Tugendhat said Mr Kissinger was “incredibly generous” and a “really good friend”.

-Senate Republican leader Mitch McConnell described him as “a titan among America’s most consequential statesmen” while Mike Johnson, the new speaker of the House of Representative, said the former secretary of state’s “contributions to US foreign policy and global diplomacy are immeasurable”.
+Senate Republican leader Mitch McConnell described him as “a titan among America’s most consequential statesmen”, while Mike Johnson, the new speaker of the House of Representatives, said the former secretary of state’s “contributions to US foreign policy and global diplomacy are immeasurable”.

-Mr Kissinger was born in southern Germany in 1923 before he fled Nazi Germany to the US in 1938.
+Mr Kissinger was born in southern Germany in 1923 before he fled to the US to escape the Nazis in 1938.

 He was awarded a Nobel Peace Prize in 1973 for his work on negotiating a ceasefire agreement in Vietnam but the selection proved controversial, with two members of the Nobel committee resigning.